ninest/direct-contact/README.md

 yarn
 ```

-Start the Snowpack development server with
+Start the development server with

 ```bash
 yarn dev